Real Madrid bid €220m for Mbappe and await response from PSG

 PSG have been doing everything in their power to keep Mbappe at Parc des Princes, but the forward has turned down no fewer than six contract renewal offers.

-The Ligue 1 outfit could see Mbappe leave for free at the end of the season, but have so far made it clear they won't be swayed by any big-money bids this transfer window.
+The Ligue 1 outfit could see Mbappe leave for free at the end of the season, but have so far indicated they won't be swayed by any big-money bids this transfer window.

 Mbappe, who has made it clear he wants to join Madrid, can sign a pre-contract agreement with the Blancos as soon as January to join them on a free transfer next summer.